 - What risk factors do you have that would preclude you from taking hormone replacement therapy?

-History of breast cancer, age over 60, being 10 years past menopause or 10 years since on hormones, the BRCA gene.
+- 10 years since on hormones, the BRCA gene.

 There is no substitute for a trusted physician who has knowledge and experience with bioidentical hormone replacement If you need further assistance, apply for a free no obligation clarity call to see if we are a good fit.
-The quality of your life can be greatly improved.